Cannabis legalisation: Are there more young users in the US?

 Mr Kilmer would like to see different figures for consumption, including both frequency of use and total amounts consumed, to build up a more accurate picture of possible trends.

 Federal and state picture

-Currently, only nine states (as well as Washington DC) have also legalised marijuana for recreational use, subject to regulations about growing and selling the drug.
+Currently, only ten states (as well as Washington DC) have also legalised marijuana for recreational use, subject to state-level regulations about growing and selling the drug.